 If the pulse belongs to a section composed of many pulses (repeated in time) then the analysis in C returns the average of all the above variables for all the pulses composing the section.
 RPupil Ave is the average of all the right pupil responses (for both right and left eye stimulation), LPupil Ave is the average of all left pupil responses (for both right and left eye stimulation), RStim Ave is the average of all the responses (left and right pupils together) corresponding to all the right eye stimulations and LStim Ave is average of all pupil responses to all the left eye stimulation.

-In case of a blink (or similar artifact) as, for example, for pulse no. 7 (belonging to the second section see Figure 20), pupillary variables are reported in red and some of them might not have been calculated (and reported with "--", see Figure 20).
-A feature in the View Results GUI allows the recovery of an artifact affected pulse (Figure 21).
-The blink, or gap in the pupil profile, can be linearly interpolated by selecting the option L. Pupil Fill Data Gap for the left pupil or R. Pupil Fill Data Gap for the right pupil - in this case, a line is drawn automatically over the gap (see example in Figure 21, right insert) to indicate the fitting.
-If the linear fitting is not properly performed (or the gap is too large to be interpolated efficiently), the MAX, MIN and LAT of the pupil reflex can be set manually using the three input cursors at the bottom of the graph (Figure 21).
-Changes in the MAX, MIN or LAT values are reflected by the position of the three gray lines in the plot to give a visual feedback of the values being changed (two horizontal lines for MAX and MIN, and one vertical line for LAT).
-The pupil variables reported in table C (Figure 19) are automatically updated after the linear fit option has been selected or a value during manual setting has been changed.
+In case of a blink (or similar artifact) as, for example, for pulse no. 7 (belonging to the second section, see Figure 23), pupillary variables are reported in red and some of them might not have been even calculated (and reported with "--", see Figure 23).
+A new feature has been added to the View Results GUI that allows the recovery of the affected pulse (Figure 24).
+The blink, or gap in the pupil profile, can be linearly interpolated by selecting the option L. Pupil Fill Data Gap for the left pupil or R. Pupil Fill Data Gap for the right pupil - in this case, a line is drawn automatically over the gap (see example in Figure 14, right inset) to indicate the fitting.
+If the linear fitting is not properly performed (or the gap is too large to be interpolated efficiently), the MAX, MIN and LAT of the pupil reflex can be set manually using the three input cursors at the bottom of the graph (Figure 24).
+Changes in the MAX, MIN or LAT values are reflected by the position of the three gray lines in the plot to give visual feedback of the values being changed (two horizontal lines for MAX and MIN, and one vertical line for LAT).
+The pupil variables reported in table C (Figure 22) are automatically updated after the linear fit option has been selected or a value during manual setting has been changed.
+Finally, the options R. Pupil Valid or L. Pupil Valid (Figure 24) serve to flag as abnormal (and to report in red) a reflex that is otherwise considered normal.
+This GUI feature is provided to manually correct those pulses where the tracking error was missed by the algorithm and that cannot be included in the analysis.